aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Enjoy yourself while you can.
+> 🥠 You are not illiterate.

 ### Let's play! 🎮